Answer Generation for Questions With Multiple Information Sources in E-Commerce: Experiments

-We use pretrained T5 \cite{t5} model for ambiguity prediction.
-During training, we filter out the sentiments that are in contrast with the label and during evaluation, we keep the sentiment that is expressed in most of the candidates (i.e) minority sentiments are eliminated.
-Around one third of the dataset contains WH questions as reported in Table \ref{tab:d2} and sentiment filtering is not performed on those points.
+We use pre-trained T5 (T5-Sentiment) \cite{t5} model for sentiment prediction.
+T5-Sentiment had a good F1-score of \textbf{0.978} on an inhouse labeled data of 500 sentences.
+During training, we filter out the sentiments that are in contrast with the label and during evaluation, we keep the sentiment that is expressed by most of the candidates (i.e) minority sentiments are eliminated.
+Around one-third of the dataset contains WH questions as reported in Table \ref{tab:d2} and sentiment filtering is not performed on those points.